stephanbcbauer/standards.catena-x.github.io/blog/2023-03-28-OfficeHours.md

 - Eclipse Workflow Discussion for Pull Requests
   - Keep your PR´s against Eclipse Tractus-X small and understandable for all Committers
   - Advice Feature based Pull Requests
-  - May you could also overthink your branching strategy and forking it against Eclipse Tractus-X
+  - Maybe you could also overthink your branching strategy and forking it against Eclipse Tractus-X
   - discussed Example for too big [PR](https://github.com/eclipse-tractusx/digital-product-pass/pull/12/)

 ### Security